kjotoole/cachechu/trunk/readme.txt

       Enable = 0;

-    6. If your host cannot test clients on a port other than 80, set [Host] Testing in config.ini to 0.
+    6. If your host cannot test clients on a port other than 80, the following configuration should be present:

+      [Host]
+      Testing = 0

 IV.
 Web interface